jdbctemplatemapper/jdbctemplatemapper/readme.md

 # JdbcTemplateMapper #

-Spring's JdbcTemplate provides data access using SQL for relational databases.
+Spring's JdbcTemplate provides data access using SQL/JDBC for relational databases.
 It is a better option for complex enterprise applications over an ORM.
 ORM magic/nuances get in the way when used for large and complex applications.

-Even though JdbcTemplate simplifies the use of JDBC it is still verbose.
+Even though JdbcTemplate simplifies the use of JDBC, it is still verbose.
 JdbcTemplateMapper tries to mitigate the verboseness.
 It is a helper utility for JdbcTemplate.
 It provides simple CRUD one liners and less verbose ways to query relationships.
 Use JdbcTemplateMapper's more concise features where appropriate and JdbcTemplate for others.

 **Features:**
  1. Simple CRUD one liners
- 2. Methods to retrieve relationships (toOne(), toMany() etc)
+ 2. Methods to retrieve relationships
  3. Can be configured for
     1. auto assign created on and updated on fields during insert/updates
     2. auto assign created by and updated by fields using an implementation of IRecordOperatorResolver.
- 4. optimistic locking functionality for updates by configuring a version property.
+ 4. Optimistic locking functionality for updates by configuring a version property.
  5. Thread safe.
 Just need to configure a singleton bean.

 Tested against PostgreSQL, MySQL, Oracle, SQLServer (Unit tests are run against these databases).
 Should work with other relational databases.